tenzir/tenzir/web/blog/shelling-out-to-zeek-and-suricata/index.md

 source IP addresses per destination IP address.

 It's a bit unwiedly to write such a command line that requires an external shell script to work.
-This where [user-defined operators](/operators/user-defined) come into play.
+This is where [user-defined operators](/operators/user-defined) come into play.
 You can write a custom `zeek` and `suricata` operator and ditch the shell script: